MythicalTwitch/Versus-Saxton-Hale/README.md

 * Developing and Redesigning Saxton Hale to be easier to code for developers.
 Splitting it off into "chunks of code".
 * Testing the new Miku stuff, when it is ready we will release the model and sounds.
 You check it out as it is developing at 198.204.248.109:27135
+* Added forward Action:VSH_OnSpecialSelection(&iSpecial); so that developers can change the special before saxton hale is created.